MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/Miracast.md

 ## Hardware requirements

 Both Source and Sink devices require Miracast-compatible Wi-Fi and Graphics drivers and chipsets to function properly.
-To find out if your device has Miracast-compatible hardware, run
+To find out if your device has Miracast-compatible hardware, run:
 ```
 netsh wlan show driver
 ```